MGID Pixel via Google Tag Manager: URL-based conversions

 8. Complete the fields as shown below, replacing the placeholders with your actual data, then click Save to confirm your settings.

-Here’s how the configured tag should look once it's set up correctly.
+Once all steps are completed, here’s how the configured tag should appear if it's set up correctly.

 To apply any changes made within your container, be sure to click Submit.